lauramapu/AOHs/README.md

-# Areas of Habitat for tropical terrestrial mammals
+# Areas of Habitat for tropical terrestrial mammals and birds

 Based on the workflow conducted in Lumbierres et al 2022 to calculate Areas of Habitat for all tropical terrestrial mammals.